AidarKhusainov/req-run/README.md

 ## Actions

 - **Run HTTP Request**: run the request block at the caret with `Ctrl+Alt+R`.
+- **Run Selected Requests**: run all requests from selection or file.
 - **Convert to cURL and Copy**: copy the current request block as a cURL command.
 - **Paste cURL as HTTP**: insert a cURL command as a `.http` request.